Image by Brain Toad Photography Flicker

 Like the Disney character, our modern/office Grumpy’s attitude covered some uncomfortable life long challenges that often go overlooked under the limited perspective: “that’s just the way he is.”
 My positive findings: On the contrary – he can significantly, dramatically, change in a week with the correct diagnosis.

-Said simply, he presented as caught in character, Grumpy-stuck, with a wish to break out.
+Said simply, he presented as caught in character, Grumpy-stuck, with an unmistakeable wish to break out.

 Yes, Reductionistic Labels Don’t Work